Arfan453/Favoriotplatform/README.md

 ### Step 1: Configure Sensors/Devices

-1. Connect your sensors (e.g., BME280 or photosensor) to the microcontroller.
-2. Write and upload the code to read data from sensors and send it to Favoriot.
+1. Write and upload the code to read data from sensors and send it to Favoriot.
    - Example code snippet for sending data via MQTT:
      ```cpp
      #include <WiFi.h>